v0lt13/EditorAttributesDocs/docs/source/Attributes/hidefield.rst

 HideField Attribute
 ===================

-Attribute to hide fields in the inspector based on a condition.
+Attribute to hide fields based on a condition.

 **Parameters:**
-	- ``string`` conditionName: The name of the boolean condition to evaluate
+	- ``string`` conditionName: The name of the condition to evaluate
 	- ``object`` enumValue: The value of the enum condition

 The field will remain shown by default until its condition becomes true::